Genera77/SynBrane/PROJECT_CONTEXT.md

 ## Audio behavior
 - **Harmony mode (Node DSP)**: oscillator waveforms (sine/saw/square), ADSR envelope, optional resonant low-pass filter, and loudness normalized around -4 dBFS.
 Arpeggio patterns are present in the backend but the current UI sends stacked chord events.
   - **Rhythm mode (Node DSP)**: drum-like hits with overtone partials and saturation.
 Rhythm-speed slider now spans roughly 0.1–1.0× to slow or subtly accelerate patterns.
-- **Browser preview** mirrors these designs using in-browser Web Audio for chord/loop previews while still calling backend play endpoints for parity.
-The preview path now supports arpeggiated or looped chords with per-note detune for smoother stacks.
+- **Browser preview** mirrors these designs using in-browser Web Audio for chord/loop previews without relying on backend playback.
+The preview path supports arpeggiated or looped chords with per-note detune for smoother stacks.

 ## Deployment model
 - Backend (Node + audio engine) runs on a DigitalOcean droplet at `http://147.182.251.148:3000`.